3 tips on how to master high-value networking… and increase your wealth and the wealth of your connections in the process.

-For example, this summer I planned holidays to London, Budapest, and Lisbon.
+For example, several summers ago, I planned holidays to London, Budapest, and Lisbon.

 “Might as well see if I can make some connections,” I thought after booking these trips.
 I sent out a few emails, and within hours I had speaking gigs and a workshop lined up, as well as dinners, mastermind meetings, and introductory coffee dates.

 The power of my network has also allowed me to grow my wealth.

 I call this effect, “Making Money With Friends.”

 My old business partners, Matt Smith, Bedros Keuilian, and Joel Marion, are also three of my best friends.